-2) USB Device Wake Up (USBPWR01,USBPWR2, USBPWR56)
+2) USB Device Wake Up (USWR01, USWR56)

-These allow you to disable or enable the USB device wake up function.
-Set these jumpers to Enable if you wish to use your USB devices to wake up your computer.
+These jumpers disable or enable the USB device wake up function.
+Set these jumpers to Enable to wake up the computer with USB devices.
 This feature requires an ATX power supply that can supply at least 2A on the +5VSB lead.
 The default is set to Disable because not all computers have the appropriate ATX power supply.
-Your computer will not power ON if you set this to Enable and do not have the appropriate ATX power supply.
+The computer will not power ON if the jumper is set to Enable and if the wrong ATX power supply is connected.
 NOTE: This jumper must be set in conjunction with Wake On USB for STR State in 4.5.1 Power Up Control.